se-panfilov/anarchy-engine/apps/showcases-core/EULA.md

 ## 13. Open-Source Components (OSS Precedence)

-The Game includes **open-source software**. **To the extent of any conflict between this EULA and the license terms of an OSS component, the OSS license controls for that component.** Third-party notices and licenses are provided in the distribution package (see `NOTICE.md` and `THIRD_PARTY_LICENSES.md`).
+The Game includes **open-source software**. **To the extent of any conflict between this EULA and the license terms of an OSS component, the OSS license controls for that component.** Third-party notices and licenses are provided in the distribution package (see `NOTICE` and `THIRD_PARTY_LICENSES`).

 ## 14. Governing Law & Consumer Rights